brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>
 <hr>

+**Mega Time Squad**

+Completely silly and fun.
+Low-budget time travel movies are often awesome (think Primer), but what if it was also a very low-brow comedy?
+Sweet as.

 **Steven Universe: The Movie**

 I'm not super fond of musicals, and this was most certainly a musical.
 Generally, I've enjoyed Steven Universe, but more so when it's weird, and not saccharine.
 This movie leaned more towards the latter, so it was cute, but not really my bag.
 If singing and supportive friendships are your favorite part of the show, you'll love the movie.
 TL;DR your ex's polycule adopts you.